What Is NAD+?

 During infusion, patients commonly experience a mild flushing sensation, a feeling of warmth, and occasional transient nausea at higher doses — all of which are managed by adjusting infusion rate.
 Most patients describe the overall experience as deeply relaxing.

-Post-infusion, patients frequently report sharper mental clarity, elevated mood, and improved energy within the first 24–48 hours.
-Full benefit of the induction course typically becomes apparent within 1–2 weeks of completing the initial series.
+Post-infusion, patients frequently report sharper mental clarity, elevated mood, and improved energy in the days that follow.
+Full benefit of the induction course typically becomes apparent in the weeks after completing the initial series.

 Safety & Physician Oversight